 - Blockcard: Up to 6% crypto cashback.

 - Wirex: Up to 2% crypto cashback.

 What’s the catch?

-All 10 of the options above are great ways to earn crypto - but there is a catch.
-The taxman will want to know about your crypto and apply the relevant taxes.
+All 15 of the options above are great ways to earn free crypto - but there is a catch.
+The taxman will want to know about your crypto and take a cut of the profit.

 The taxation of crypto varies around the world - but in all instances your crypto will either be subject to Income Tax or Capital Gains Tax.

 Crypto is seen as a capital asset in most countries - like a stock or a property.
 You’ll pay Capital Gains Tax anytime you dispose of that asset.
 This includes: